awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

    "operationalData": { "/aws/dedup": {"type": "SearchableString","value": "{\"dedupString\":\"SSMOpsCenter-EBS-volume-performance-issue\"}"}
    ```

-1. Edit the deduplications strings, and then choose **Configure details** to finish updating the rule\.
+1. Edit the deduplications strings, and then choose **Update** to finish updating the rule\.

 #### Specifying a deduplication string by using the AWS CLI<a name="OpsCenter-working-deduplication-configuring-manual-cli"></a>